Ruy-GC/Geriatrik/README.md

 ## Goals
-The proyect´s main goal is to improve the current testing processes that happen everyday at "El club de los abuelos" by creating an app that is easy to use and helps in mulitple tasks such as:
+The project´s main goal is to improve the current testing processes that happen everyday at "El club de los abuelos" by creating an app that is easy to use and helps in mulitple tasks such as:

 - Monitorization of the needs and health of the patients
 - Application of tests